JohnnyImminger/KL-Planner/README.md

 # KL-Planner

+**!
+Before first use after cloning:** create directory "output" on same level as "input".
+Otherwise no output-files will be created.

 An algorithm for scheduling exams for a examination period according to some constraints:
 + the examination period are 9 days
 + each day starts at 8 am and ends at 6 pm